 With less than half the calories of the same size serving of Gatorade, and containing no artificial flavors, coloring, or sweeteners, this mix is something akin to drinking water made more refreshing with just a splash of flavor.
-Occasionally I get a slight salty taste... which is exactly what I miss from Gatorade, that it used to have back in the day (I am over 40, I can use that phrase).
-I actually water it down a little more than suggested, because climbing isn't an endurance sport, not even in the madness cave, and doesn't deplete you the same way.
+Occasionally I get a slight salty taste, which is exactly what I miss that Gatorade used to have back in the day, (I am over 40, so I can use that phrase).
+I actually water it down a little more than suggested, because climbing isn't an endurance sport, not even in the Madness Cave, and doesn't deplete you the same way.
 No need to replenish what you haven't lost.

 I only tried the Lemons + Limes flavor.

-Exercise Hydration Mix + Natural Caffeine from Green Tea
+Exercise Hydration Mix (**since renamed Sport Hydration Mix**) + Natural Caffeine from Green Tea

-Matcha + Lemons is the only available flavor.
+Matcha Green Tea + Lemon is the only available flavor that includes caffeine.

 The Skratch Story

-Just in the interest of transparency, Skratch sent me the products I reviewed at no cost to me.
-At the time of this review I had no further affiliation with Skratch, though 4 months later I joined their Athlete Team.
+(**At the time of this review I had no further affiliation with Skratch Labs, though four months later, I joined their Athlete Team.**)